-Attention spelling nazis.
-Look away.
-You won’t be able to get through this post without cringing and wanting to get out a red pen (and draw big frowny faces on the foreheads of the parents who chose these atrocious options for their offspring).
+Attention, spelling police!
+Look away now.
+You won’t be able to read this without cringing and wanting to get out a red pen (and draw big frowny faces on the foreheads of the parents who chose these atrocious options for their offspring).

 Many people love a unique spelling name.
-Many people don’t.
+Many people do not.
 And while it is entirely up to the parents what to name bub and how to spell it, sometimes it’s best to stick to the basics.

-So, without further ado, here are the top offenders and tacky trends in improper spelling thanks to our Babyology community who shared with us the worst of the very worst.
+So, without further ado, here are the top offenders and terrible trends in improper spelling thanks to our Babyology community who shared with us the worst of the very worst.

 The baby names guaranteed to give your child a complex